Damien Leake

 Leake has branched out to other jobs related to the entertainment industry.
 He claims to having been a singer, dancer, director, musician, composer, musical director, vocal arranger, playwright, stage fight choreographer and ventriloquist.

 On August 28, 1963, just days after his eleventh birthday, Leake joined his parents attending the March on Washington for Jobs and Freedom, where Martin Luther King Jr. delivered his "I Have a Dream" speech.
 When King was assassinated less than five years later, Leake began what has become a form of silent protest by remaining seated during the U.S. national anthem.
 The protest almost caused him to be tried in court-martial when he was in the Army, stationed at Fort Dix.
 In 2016, a similar protest by Colin Kaepernick caught mass media attention and the ire of then President Trump.

 Leake is a top sprinter in masters athletics.
-On June 16, 2018, he set the American M65 record in the 100 meters, 12.31 +1.3 seconds, in Grass Valley, California.
+On June 16, 2018, he set the world M65 record in the 100 meters, 12.31 +1.3 seconds, in Grass Valley, California.

 Leake was a cousin of NFL defensive tackle Roger Brown.